Purva-Raut/SQL-Queries/README.md

 An HR of the company wants to extract, update, and delete employee details to maintain their records.

 Queries- SUBQUERIES with WHERE, >,ORDER BY, AVG, LOWER

+##5.Air_Cargo_Analysis

+DESCRIPTION

+Air Cargo is an aviation company that provides air transportation services for passengers and freight.
+Air Cargo uses its aircraft to provide different services with the help of partnerships or alliances with other airlines.
+The company wants to prepare reports on regular passengers, busiest routes, ticket sales details, and other scenarios to improve the ease of travel and booking for customers.

+Queries-LEFT JOIN, WHERE, BETWEEN, COUNT, SUM, GROUP BY, INNER JOIN, ORDER BY, DISTINCT, GROUP BY-HAVING, CASE-WHEN-THEN-END, MAX, WINDOWS FUNCTION-MAX-PARTITION BY, GROUP BY-ROLLUP-COALESCE